Code-Institute-Submissions/first-milestone-project-34/README.md

    4. The font Noto Serif displays correctly.

 2. Navigation Bar and Landing Page
    1. The navbar bar is visible and stays fixed to the top of the screen.
    2. All navbar links can be clicked and the link works properly, moving to the appropriate section.
-    3. Clicking the brand "Rick Russell" reloads the index file.
+   3. Clicking the top left brand "Rick Russell" reloads the index file.
-    4. All hover styling effects work properly when the cursor hovers over them.
+   4. All hover styling effects work as intended when the cursor hovers over them.
    5. The navbar options collapse to a "burger menu" icon when viewed on a mobile resolution.
    This has been tested using the browser developer tools and on an Android phone using the Opera Touch browser.
    6. The collapsed burger menu can be toggled with a tap to show the links and hide them.
    7. All navbar links in the mobile view are working and move to the appropriate section when tapped.
 In addition, the menu is hidden when a link is tapped.
    8. The "Get a quote" call to action button on the landing page can be clicked or tapped and navigates to the contact form as expected.

 3. About Rick section
    1. The links within the About Rick section are working properly and navigate to the correct section.
 For external links, the correct page loads in a new tab.
-   2. The hover styling effect of the links is working properly when the cursor hovers over them.
+   2. The hover styling effects of the links are working as intended when the cursor hovers over them.

 4. Responsive design
    1. Using the browser developer tools, several different device resolutions have been tested.